 The six mine warfare training areas overlay existing MH-53E preferred training areas.
-Each is located to satisfy depth, distance from their home base, and other requirements specific to the supported mine systems and helicopter or ship.
-Each training area would have one to four simulated threat minefields of about 4 nm2, each with 10 to 25 non-explosive training mines.
+Each is located to satisfy depth, distance from their home base, and other requirements specific to the supported mine systems and helicopteror ship.
+Each training area would have one to four simulated threat minefields of about 4 nm, each with 10 to 25 non-explosive training mines.

 - Instrumented Training Area (South) would support MH-53 operations with the MK-105 and SPU-1W mine sweeping systems.
 The overriding design criterion is distance from Naval Station Norfolk (within 15 nm).
-All other mine countermeasures systems are transported within the helicopter, allowing normal cruise airspeeds (about 100 knots) to and from the training area.
+All other mine countermeasures systems are transported within the helicopter, allowing normal cruiseairspeeds (about 100 knots) to and from the training area.
 In contrast, the MK-105 is a bulky sled that must be streamed for operation at the departure point (in this case, the Naval Station Norfolk seawall) and dragged through the water to the training area.
 The SPU-1W is a 30-foot-long pipe, which is transported externally underneath the helicopter by a long cable during the transit to and from the training area.
 For both systems, the maximum transit speed is 27 knots.
 Because both systems operate on or just below the surface, their training areas can be in shallow water.
 This area would employ Versatile Exercise Mine System as training mines. - Instrumented Training Area (North) would support H-53 operations with the MK-104 and MH-60S operations with the Organic Airborne and Surface Influence Sweep mine-sweeping systems.
 This area must have deeper water to ensure that the MK-104 and Organic Airborne and Surface Influence Sweep, both of which are underwater towed bodies, would not hit bottom.
 H-53s would occasionally use the area to train with the MK-106, which is a MK-104 attached to a MK-105 sled.

-The Navy would regularly send small surface craft to both instrumened training areas to deploy and recover Versatile Exercise Mine System units.
+The Navy would regularly send small surface craft to both instrumened training areas to deploy and recoverVersatile Exercise Mine System units.
 Both of these factors, which reduce transit times from Naval Station Norfolk to the training area, encourage locating training sites in the lower Chesapeake Bay instead of the open ocean.
 This area would employ Versatile Exercise Mine System as training mines.

 SONAR TRAINING AREAS would support H-53 operations with the AQS-24A; MH-60S operations with the AQS-20A; and cruiser, destroyer, and frigate operations with their hull-mounted mine hunting sonar systems.
 These areas must have deeper water to ensure that AQS-20 and AQS-24 systems, both of which are underwater towed bodies, would not hit bottom.
-The Navy proposes to establish three separate sonar training areas in the Virginia Capes Range Complex:
+The Navy has designated three separate sonar training areas in the Virginia Capes Range Complex:

 - Shallow Water Sonar Training Area (South).
-This area, which is closest to Naval Station Norfolk, would host most (about 75%) of H-60 AQS-20 operations to accommodate its shorter on-station time compared to the H-53.
-The H-53 would infrequently train there with its AQS-24, filling in the few remaining time periods.
-All training mines would be non-explosive bottom mine shapes. - Shallow Water Sonar Training Area (North).
-This area would handle the overflow MH-60S operations from the south training area, about 25 percent of the total AQS-20 operations, and about half of the H-53 AQS-24 operations.
-Also, most AQS-20 operations with the Remote Mine-hunting System (RMS) Unmanned Underwater Vehicle (uuv) would occur here.
-All training mines would be non-explosive bottom mine shapes.

-• Deep Water Sonar Training Area.
+This area, which is closest to Naval Station Norfolk, would host most (about 75%) of H-60 AQS-20 operations to accommodate its shorter on-station time compared to the south training area, about 25 percent of the total AQS-20 operations, and about half of the H-53 AQS-24 operations.
+Also, most AQS-20 operations with the Remote Mine-hunting System (RMS) Unmanned Underwater Vehicle (UUV) would occur here.
+All training mines would be non-explosive bottom mine shapes. - Deep Water Sonar Training Area.
 About half of H-53 AQS-24 operations and all surface ship operations would take place in this area.
-The training mines would be an even split of bottom and moored non-explosive mine shapes.
+The training mines would be an even split of bottom and moored nonexplosive mine shapes.